Tooth Extraction in Turkey

 An embedded and poorly positioned 20 year old tooth should be extract between the ages of 14 and 22, regardless of whether or not it causes discomfort.
 Operations at an early age are easier to perform and recovery is quicker.
 In the advanced ages, operations become difficult and the recovery period is extended.

-How to extract teeth with general anesthesia?
+How tooth extraction in Turkey with general anesthesia?

 General anesthesia, which is a great solution for patients who are afraid of tooth extraction, is rarely applied.
 General anesthesia may be needed for long-lasting surgical procedures in those with fear of dentists, people with nausea or gag reflex excess.
 For the disabled patient group, tooth extraction with general anesthesia is extremely comfortable.
 It can be difficult for disabled patients to sit in the dentist's chair and continue the procedures.
 General anesthesia is a savior for both families and patients and physicians in these situations.
 Before the tooth is pulled with general anesthesia, the patient is put to sleep and connected to the anesthesia device.
 In this case, the patient does not feel pain or pain in any way because he is in deep sleep.
 The patient is connected to a respirator by inserting a breathing tube through the nose or mouth to extract tooth.
 The goal is to ensure that the patient is fully asleep until the tooth extraction is finished.